Skip to main content

 More details

-The biggest mistake is writing a generic statement about wanting to be a lawyer.
+The biggest mistake is writing a generic essay about wanting to be a lawyer.

-Winners instead explain exactly why they are drawn to criminal law or criminal justice and how they plan to support the calls to action of the Truth and Reconciliation Commission of Canada (the national commission created to address the history of residential schools).
+Winners instead explain exactly why they are drawn to criminal law and how they intend to support the calls to action of the Truth and Reconciliation Commission of Canada (the national commission created to address the history and effects of the residential school system).

 The biggest mistake is providing a basic character reference.

-Winners instead secure letters from mentors or professors who can speak to their passion for Indigenous legal rights and their aptitude for the study of law.
+Winners instead secure letters from mentors or professors who can speak to their specific passion for criminal justice and their commitment to Indigenous legal advocacy.

 The biggest mistake is applying only once.

-Since there are three separate deadlines (August 1, November 1, and February 1), you should track which one aligns best with your enrollment status or financial need.
+Because there are three separate deadlines (August 1, November 1, and February 1), you should check if you can apply during multiple cycles to increase your chances.